Contents

-- How to Get to Athens
+- How to Get to Athens, Greece

-- How to Get Around Athens
+- How to Travel Around Athens

 - Day 2: National Archaeological Museum of Athens

-- Additional Athens Travel Tips
+- Additional Athens Travel Tips For Your Greece Itinerary

-- Where to Stay in Athens
+- Where to Stay in Athens, Greece

 - 4 Days in Athens Itinerary Review

-How to Get to Athens
+How to Get to Athens, Greece

 The best way to get to Athens is to fly into Athens International Airport (ATH).
 From the airport, you can either take the train or hire a driver to pick you up.
-We took the train, which was easy although a bit of a walk to the station.
-If your budget is not tight, I would opt for a car service instead.

-How to Get Around Athens
+How to Travel Around Athens

 Ancient Greece Acropolis

-When touring the ancient ruins of Athens, it’s best to try to beat the crowd.
-We arrived at the Acropolis entrance bright and early (8 am) and purchased the 3-day pass self-guided.
+We arrived at the Acropolis entrance bright and early (8 AM) and purchased the 3-day pass self-guided.
 If you are really interested in history, you might want to opt for a guided tour of the Acropolis.

-Roman Agora
+Ancient Roman Agora

 Stoa Of Attalos

-Atop is the Temple of Hephaistos and a beautiful view overlooking Athens!
-Give yourself some time to explore this whole area and then make your way down for some lunch!
-We ate outside at Restaurante Attalos and it did not disappoint!
+Give yourself some time to explore this whole area, and then make your way down for some lunch!
+We ate outside at Restaurante Attalos, and it did not disappoint!

-Discover Plaka, Athens, The Prettiest Neighborhood
+Discover Plaka, Athens, The Prettiest Neighborhood in Athens

 Library of Hadrian